vandenryv/introduction-to-rpi-pici-led-web-srv/README.md

 A necessary step to check that your installation works is to make the rpi pico say Hello World : We will do it 2 ways, the Dev way and the Maker way

 ### The Dev way :
-We will simply make the rpi pico execute a python commande to print "Hello World" to its serial output.
+We will simply make the rpi pico execute a python command to print "Hello World" to its serial output.

 *The serial output of the rpi is connected to the serial input of the virtual\* serial interface of your computer so we will see it*